 - a system which measures earnings by quantity or quality of production, sales, or revenue;

-- education, training or experience to the extent such factors are reasonably related to the particular job in question; or
+- education, training, or experience that are reasonably related to the job; or

-- travel, if the travel is a regular and necessary condition of the particular job.
+- travel, if the travel is a regular and necessary condition of the job.

-Importantly, MEPA makes clear that employees’ salary histories are not a defense to liability.
-Moreover, an intent to discriminate based on gender is not required to establish liability under the law.
+Importantly, MEPA makes clear that employees’ salary histories are not relevant or a defense to an employer's liability.
+An intent to discriminate based on gender is not required to establish liability under the law.

 Employers are not required to conduct self-evaluations and will not be penalized for choosing not to do so.